FrancisBanville/ms_interpreting_probabilities/README.md

 > we do not explicitly condition interactions on others.
 For example, an
 > interaction between two taxa could be more probable when another interaction
 > occurs.
 The consequences of this assumption of independence on the prediction
 > of network structure have yet to be empirically examined.
+Sampling whole
+> networks (or graphs) instead of pairwise interactions may eliminate the need
+> for this assumption of independence [@Battiston2020Networks].

 # Future perspectives